Gedeelde-Weelde/dutch-food-coop-odoo/gw_pos_logging/README.md

 - Logs order state transitions and screen navigation
 - Captures errors and system events
 - Stores logs in the browser's IndexedDB database
+- Export logs as CSV files for analysis
 - No server-side storage required
 - Minimal impact on POS performance